(set: $name to

 <a href="https://opengameart.org/content/blackhole-picture" target="_blank"><img src="img/blackhole.png" alt="black hole"></a>

-Documenting disability necessitates a textualization of the body: The body becomes evidence.
+Documenting disability necessitates a textualization of the body: [[The body becomes evidence->I'd like to practice avoidance]].
 How does that evidence support one’s claims for services, for life-giving care, for housing, for schooling supports, for community?

 <a href="https://avidly.lareviewofbooks.org/2020/08/02/how-to-teach-with-text-platforming-down-as-disability-pedagogy/" target="_blank">In their article “Platforming Down,” Friedner, Sanchez, and Mills</a> make the point that, in online classes, most instructors seek to replicate the in-person classroom, as closely as possible, in how they construct their online classrooms.
 As the “new normal” turns into “back to normal” and discussion on how to create a “normal classroom” virtually shifts to emphasizing a return to the in-person classrooms that had always been presumed as “normal,” “Platforming Down” serves as a potent reminder of how staying remote can be something other than a last-resort option—of how it can be generative and desirable in its own right.